Chapter 9 : Black Manor, Black Mess

-Tears came to her eyes when her mother stayed silent.
+Tears brimmed her eyes when her mother remained silent.

-Without waiting for her mother’s reply, she ran upstairs to her room, slamming the door shut.
-Bellatrix and Andromeda jumped at her sudden outburst.
+Without waiting for her mother’s reply, she ran back upstairs to her room, slamming the door shut.
+Bellatrix jumped at her sudden outburst.

 “How many times has he done it?”
 Narcissa asked, fury burning in her eyes.
 “How many times has he brought them here?
 How many times has he compromised our safety by bringing them here?”

 Bellatrix stood up and moved over to her.